Cu7ious/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

-5-print_string.py	prints 3 times a string stored in the variable str, followed by its first 9 characters 6-concat.py		prints the result of concatenation of 2 strings 7-edges.py		prints the intervals of the string
+5-print_string.py	prints 3 times a string stored in the variable str, followed by its first 9 characters 6-concat.py		prints the result of concatenation of 2 strings 7-edges.py		prints the intervals of the string 8-concat_edges.py	prints 3 intervals of the string, concatenated into one
 ```